slittorin/home-assistant-maintenance/README.md

 ### Check updates for Home Assistant

 Check regularly if there is any update for Home Assistant: Core, Operation System or Supervisor.\
-Install through the UI or through manual update [link](https://www.home-assistant.io/common-tasks/os/#run-a-specific-version).\
+Install through the UI or through manual update [link](https://www.home-assistant.io/common-tasks/os/#run-a-specific-version).
+`ha core update --backup --version VERSION`
 Note that you are encoruaged to take backup prior to any upgrade.

 ### Check updates for server1